spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Several roles are required, which is confusing.
 Thus decided to document these in simple terms.

 Since EKS manages the kubernetes backplane and infrastructure, there are no masters in EKS.
-When you enter `kubectl get nodes` you will just see the worker nodes that are either implemented via autoscaling groups (old method) or via node groups (new in EKS 1.14).
+When you enter `kubectl get nodes` you will just see the worker nodes that are either implemented via node groups.
 With other kubernetes platforms, this command will also show Master nodes.
 Note that as well as using node groups, you can now use fargate, which also shows up as worker nodes via the `kubectl get nodes` command.

-I am just going to discuss those required with kubernetes 1.17 EKS.

 Required roles:
 * Cluster service role: this is associated with the cluster (and its creation).
 This allow the Kubernetes control plane to manage AWS resources on behalf of the cluster.
 The policy `AmazonEKSClusterPolicy` has all the required permissions, so best use that (unless you require a custom setup).
 The service `eks.amazonaws.com` needs to be able to assume this role (trust relationship).
 We also attach policy `AmazonEKSVPCResourceController` to the role, to allow security groups for pods (a new eks 1.17 feature; see [this](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for details).